-There's amazing potential when you have an iPad, iPhone, or iPod touch in your hand.
-While Apple says that you already know how to use it, there are many things you would never figure out unless someone told you.
+There's amazing potential when you have a mobile computing device in your hands.
+While Apple says that you already know how to use an iPad, there are many things you would never figure out unless someone told you.
 Tony Vincent tells you about many of those magical things.
 Learn about tips for navigating webpages, treating your battery right, projecting the screen, finding apps and app sales, and more.
-The best part is that Tony shares these wondrous tidbits using the top creation apps for iOS.
-See humorous animations, simple collages, insightful comics, stunning slideshows, and educational movies—all made on an Apple device.
+The best part is that Tony shares these wondrous tidbits using the top creation apps.
+See humorous animations, simple collages, insightful comics, stunning slideshows, and educational movies—all made on a mobile device.

 The two images above were made using Skitch.
 Skitch makes it easy to bring in a photo, image, or screenshot and text, drawings, arrows, and stamps.

 The App Store isn't the only place to find apps.
 You can search using Google (it helps to put iTunes in your search string).
 There are directories curated by educators like Appitic and appoLearning.

 Made with Puppet Pals.

 Apps that are usually paid sometimes go on sale for free.
 There are many ways to find out about these deals.
 Two of them are Twitter and AppShopper.